jiaweilong66/mycobot_320m5_gazebo/README.md

 ```

-Then open another terminal and enter the following command:
+Then open another terminal in workspace and enter the following command:

 ```bash
 source devel/setup.bash